v-viksur/architecture-center/docs/microservices/data-considerations.md

-# Data considerations for microservices
+# Designing microservices: Data considerations

 This section describes considerations for managing data in a microservices architecture.
 Because every microservice manages its own data, data integrity and data consistency become challenges.